-a) Where, in accordance with Article 9quinquies of the Madrid Protocol, an international registration designating Liberia is cancelled at the request of the Office of origin, in respect of all or some of the goods and services listed in the international registration, the person who was the holder of the international registration at the date of its cancellation may file an application to the Director General, within three months from the date on which the international registration was cancelled,
+- a) Where an international registration designating Liberia is cancelled at the request of the office of origin, in accordance with Article 6(4) of the Madrid Protocol, in respect of all or some of the goods and services listed in the international registration, an application constituted with regulations promulgated by the Director General may be made to the Registrar, within three months from the date on which the international registration was cancelled, by the person who was the holder of the international registration at the date of its cancellation, for registration of the same trademark, in respect of goods and services covered by the list of goods and services contained in the international registration for which protection has been requested in Liberia. - b) Subject to subsections (c) and (e) of this section, the provisions applicable to a trademark application filed directly with the Registrar shall apply inclusive of all necessary changes made, to an application resulting from transformation. - c) An application resulting from transformation shall be made on a pre-designed form specified by the Director General and shall, in addition, include the following: - i. a statement that the application is made by way of transformation; - ii. the international registration number of the international registration which has been cancelled;

-- to transform the cancelled international registration into a registration of the same mark in respect of any goods and services that were covered by that international registration. - b) Subject to subsections (c) and (e), the provisions applicable under this Act to an application for registration of a mark filed directly with the Director General shall apply to an application resulting from transformation under this section. - c) An application for transformation shall be made as prescribed and shall include the following: - i. a statement that the application is made by way of transformation, - ii. the international registration number of the international registration which has been cancelled, - iii. the date of the said international registration, or the date of recording of the territorial extension made subsequently to the international registration, as appropriate, - iv. the date on which the cancellation of the international registration was recorded, - v. where applicable, the date of any priority claimed in the international application and recorded in the International Register. - d) An application for transformation shall be subject to payment of the prescribed fee. - e) Where an international mark was protected in Liberia on or before the date on which its international registration was cancelled, the Director General shall register the mark, provided that all the requirements relating to an application for transformation have been met.
-The date of registration shall be the date of the cancelled international registration, or the date of recording of the territorial extension to Liberia made subsequently to the international registration, as appropriate, and that registration shall enjoy any priority enjoyed by the cancelled international registration. - f) Where an international mark was not protected in Liberia on or before the date on which its international registration was cancelled, any procedures or measures already undertaken in Liberia on or before the date of filing of an application for transformation shall be considered as having been undertaken for the purposes of the application for transformation. - g) The filing date of an application for transformation shall be the date of the international registration or the date of the subsequent recording of the territorial extension to Liberia, as the case may be.
+- iii. the date of the said international registration, or the date of recording of the territorial extension made subsequently to the international registration, as appropriate; - iv. the date on which the cancellation of the international registration was recorded; and, - v. where applicable, the date of any priority claimed in the international application and recorded in the International Register. - d) An application resulting from transformation shall be subject to the payment of the prescribed transformation fee. - e) Where a mark that is the subject of an international registration has become protected in Liberia on or before the date on which the international registration was cancelled and, provided that all the requirements relating to an application resulting from transformation have been met, that trademark shall be registered by the Registrar.
+The date of registration shall be the date of the cancelled international registration, or the date of recording of the territorial extension to Liberia made subsequently to the international registration, as appropriate, and that registration shall enjoy any priority enjoyed by the cancelled international registration. - f) Where a mark that is the subject of an international registration has not yet become protected in Liberia on or before the date on which the international registration was cancelled, any procedures or measures already undertaken on or before the date on which an application resulting from transformation is filed for the purpose of the international registration shall be considered as having been undertaken for the purposes of the application resulting from transformation.
+The filing date of the application resulting from transformation shall be the date of the international registration or the date of recording of the territorial extension to Liberia made subsequently to the international registration, as appropriate. - g) The filing date of an application resulting from transformation shall be the date of the international registration or the date of the recording of the subsequent territorial extension to Liberia.